gicodes/afro-fashion/README.md

 ## Render Structure

-- The absolute routing & responsiveness of this app's UI depends on the render structure.
+- The routing and UX of this app's UI depends on the tree structure and data flow.
+- The responsiveness and UI of this app depends on 2 screen sizes-- `lg` (often referred to as _Desktop_ throughout the App )and `sm` (_Mobile_).
+- The rendering and component lifecycle of this app also depend on `react` and `react-router-dom.`
 - Rewriting "create-react-app" default config, App.js is rendered inside the _index.js_ file like so;

   _import App from './App' ;_